aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-multipod-l3ls/README.md

 ### Fabric Design

 The fabric is a basic l3ls EVPN/VXLAN design with a multi-pod (5-stage Clos) architecture.
-Of course four leafs and four spines wouldn't be put into multi-pod, this is just a demonstration of how it is configured.

 ## Ansible inventory, group vars, and naming scheme